 1. Communicate.
 When you’ve been named an executor, the most important first step is to connect with your parent (while you still can) to ensure you fully understand his or her expectations.
 Review the Will now with your parent(s) and if anything is unclear, ask questions.
 For example, does it address the family business?
 What are the plans for any family heirlooms?
 Also, are all family members equally informed of your parents’ wishes?
 The more you communicate and understand the possible scenarios, the more you can share and put others at ease, doing your best to avoid any hurt feelings when the already painful time comes.

 2. Locate the Will and other important documents.
 As executor, you must locate the original Will.
 It is a good idea to get it now and make sure you are keeping it in a safe place.
-In addition to the Will , the other documents that you may need include: Any trust documents; insurance policies; wealth manager contact information; brokerage and advisory account statements; bank account information; military records; safe deposit boxes; deeds; pension statements; Social Security documents; credit cards and statements; and other financial and investment information.
+In addition to the Will, the other documents that you may need include: Any trust documents; insurance policies; wealth manager contact information; brokerage and advisory account statements; bank account information; military records; information about and keys to any safe deposit boxes; deeds; pension statements; Social Security documents; credit cards and statements; and other financial and investment information.

 3. Obtain copies of the Death Certificate.
 You need to purchase multiple copies of the certified death certificate—for banks, insurance companies, credit providers and others.
 Be sure to get at least 10 copies from your parent’s local municipal recording-keeping office (town clerk or county or state medical examiner’s office).
 Usually the funeral director can help with this.